 Joel F. Bartlett's 1981 text on the Tandem Nonstop operating system.
 The Tandem company is now part of Hewlett-Packard and the Nonstop systems are still in use.

 MIT AI Memo 239 from 1972.
-The seminal collection of scientific (or hackeristic?) tidbits introduced as "Here is some little known data which may be of interest to computer hackers."
+The seminal collection of scientific (or hackerish?) tidbits introduced as "Here is some little known data which may be of interest to computer hackers."
 HTMLized by Henry Baker.

 Vonda N. McIntyre's hints for manuscript preparations for fiction writers.

 James Gosling, the designer of the NeWS and the Andrew window systems (and now most famous for Java), rethinks the design of a window system.
 He basically argues for a device driver like window system with all rendering done in libraries.
-I thought it sounded a lot like the 8½ window system in the Plan 9 operating system.

 A text by Peter Norvig and Kent Pitman on how to write Lisp code.